johanhelsing/bevy_sparse_grid_2d/README.md

-# bevy_spatial_grid_2d
+# bevy_sparse_grid_2d

 ![MIT/Apache 2.0](https://img.shields.io/badge/license-MIT%2FApache-blue.svg)

-An opinionated 2D spatial grid made for use with Bevy.
+An opinionated 2D sparse grid made for use with Bevy.
+For storing and querying entities.

-Personally, I'm using it for a very simple stupid collision broad phase in a couple of my projects.
+Personally, I'm using it for simple stupid collision broad phase in a couple of my projects.

 ## Usage